-Sue's story
+Scenario - Jasmine's story

-Before her discharge from hospital, Sue decides to make an advance plan.
-She specifies in her plan that she absolutely does not want to be given a specific type of antidepressant as they make her very anxious.
-She also specifies in the plan that she finds one-to-one counseling useful when she is depressed.
+Before her discharge from hospital, Jasmine decides to make an advance plan.
+She specifies in her plan that she absolutely does not want to be given a specific type of antidepressant as it makes her very anxious.
+She also specifies in the plan that she finds one-to-one counselling useful when she is depressed.

-Two years later Sue admits herself into the psychiatric ward of a hospital as she is feeling very depressed.
+Two years later Jasmine presents herself to the psychiatric unit of a hospital where she is admitted as she is feeling very depressed.
 Because of her state of mind, she is finding it very hard to communicate with staff at the hospital.

-They therefore refer to her advance plan, and are able to see that she must not be given the specific antidepressants she does not like.
-They also organize for Sue to undertake counseling sessions with the ward psychologist.
+While trying to facilitate communication with her, staff members refer to her advance plan and are able to see that she must not be given the specific antidepressants she does not like.
+They also organize for Jasmine to undertake counselling sessions with the service psychologist.
+To make sure that they respect Jasmine's dignity and legal capacity they regularly ask her how she feels about these actions being put in place.